Complete Guide to Hybrid Inverters 2025

 What is Peak Shaving?

-Peak Shaving is a feature that helps to limit peaks in electricity consumption by using the energy stored in the batteries.
-This technique is particularly useful for commercial or industrial installations subject to tariffs based on maximum power demand.
+Peak shaving is a feature that limits electricity consumption peaks by using energy stored in batteries.
+This technique is particularly useful for commercial or industrial installations subject to pricing based on maximum power demand.

 How does it work?

-1. The UPS constantly monitors the building's electricity consumption
+1. The inverter continuously monitors the building's electricity consumption.

-2. When a peak in consumption is detected or anticipated, the UPS automatically draws on the batteries.
+2. When a consumption peak is detected or anticipated, the inverter automatically draws power from the batteries

-3. The power drawn from the grid remains below a predefined threshold
+3. The power drawn from the grid thus remains below a predefined threshold

-• Significant financial savings: Reduced penalties for exceeding the subscribed power
+• Significant financial savings: Reduction in penalties for exceeding the contracted power

-• Network stability: Contributes to the overall balance of the electricity network
+• Grid stability: Contribution to the overall balance of the electricity grid

-• Extended equipment service life: Less stress on the electrical installation
+• Extended equipment life: Less stress on the electrical installation

 Compatible inverters

-Deye inverters are particularly effective for this function, particularly the SUN-3.6K-SG03LP1-EU and higher models.
-They allow fine-tuning of trip thresholds and intelligent management of battery discharge.
+Deye inverters are particularly effective for this function, especially the SUN-3.6K-SG03LP1-EU and higher models.
+They allow fine tuning of trigger thresholds and intelligent management of battery discharge.

 AC Coupling